Monthly Archives: December 2017

 Argentina 2018 World Cup Home Kit

 The advertising campaign launching the Argentina home kit for the 2018 World Cup was fronted by the infamous Lionel Messi.
 Messi, one of the greatest footballers to have ever graced a soccer field, and an icon in the history of Argentinian football, has never won a major trophy with his country.
-This disparity, in an otherwise
+This disparity, in an otherwise unblemished career, is clearly referenced with

 Top of Ligue 1 and the bookmakers' favourites to claim a first ever Champions League title, Paris Saint-Germain's record-breaking summer investment is on course to reap the desired dividends.